10yx/10yx.github.io/src/privacy_policy.md

 If you have any questions or concerns about our Privacy Policy or the handling of your personal information, please contact us at:

 - *10yx OÜ*
-- Harju maakond, Tallinn, Kesklinna linnaosa, Sakala tn 7-2, 10141
+- Sakala tn 7-2, Kesklinna linnaosa, Tallinn, Harju maakond, 10141
-- Email: rs@10yx.co
+- Email: info@10yx.co

 Please note that the information we collect and process may change over time as we continue to develop our software services.
 We will update this Privacy Policy accordingly and notify you of any significant changes.